 How is psoriatic nail disease diagnosed?

 The diagnosis of psoriatic nail disease is usually made by the appearance of the affected nails.
-Occasionally, a nail biopsy is needed to confirm the diagnosis.
+Occasionally, a sample of nail (a biopsy) is needed to confirm the diagnosis.

 What can you do to help improve psoriatic nail disease?